JonDDowns/fozziejoin/README.md

 ## Known behavior changes relative to `fuzzyjoin`

 While `fozziejoin` is heavily inspired by `fuzzyjoin`, it does not seek to replicate it's behavior entirely.
-A list of planned changes to better align with `fuzzyjoin` behavior are listed in [this GH issue](https://github.com/JonDDowns/fozziejoin/issues/5).
 Please submit a GitHub issue if there are features you'd like to see!
 We will prioritize feature support based on community feedback.

 Below are some known differences in behavior that we do not currently plan to address.